Ale-JRD/Trads/content/post/index-T1.md

 I focused my eyes.

-「…Gio!
-Could you pull back for a moment!?」
+“…Gio!
+Could you pull back for a moment!?”

 Without a word, Gio immediately jumped back.